-18.for there will certainly be an end, but your hope will not be cut off.
+18.for there will certainly be a hereafter, and your hope will not be cut off.

-19. Listen, my son, and be wise, and guide your heart in the way.
+19. Listen, my son, and be wise, and let your heart go straight on in the way.

-20. Do not associate with winebibbers or with those who gluttonously eat meat,
+20. Do not associate with winebibbers or with gluttonous eaters of flesh,

 21.for the drunkard and the glutton will come to poverty, and drowsiness will clothe a man in rags.

-22. Listen to your father, this man who begat you, and do not despise your mother when she is old.
+22. Listen to your father, the one who begot you, and do not despise your mother when she is old.

-23. Buy the truth, and do not sell wisdom, instruction, or understanding.
+23. Buy the truth, and do not sell it.
+Receive wisdom, and instruction, and understanding.

 24. The father of a righteous son greatly rejoices; he who begets a wise son will certainly be glad because of him.